splunk/public-o11y-docs/admin/user-management/roles/users-assign-roles.rst

 .. meta::
    :description:  Manage users: Add one or more roles to a user in Observability Cloud.

 You can assign roles to existing and new users to determine what they can do and which features they can access in Splunk Observability Cloud.
+For example, certain roles allow users to create detectors or dashboards.

+Users can have multiple roles at the same time.
+See :ref:`roles-and-capabilities` for more information.
+For details about each role and the associated capabilities, see :ref:`roles-and-capabilities-table`.

 .. note:: To create or manage users, you must have administrator access.
 To get this access, an existing administrator adds it to your user profile.
 See :ref:`admin-manage-users` for more information.